 Our Analysis and Test Results

-Slipping into the Asolo Nucleon GV, one can immediately tell the difference between this elevated hiking shoe and the standard approach shoe, which usually feels much tighter and performance oriented than a hiking shoe.
+Slipping into the Nucleon GV, one can immediately tell the difference between this elevated hiking shoe and the standard approach shoe, which usually feels much tighter and performance-oriented than a hiking shoe.
 The suede upper is soft and easily conforms to the foot without any restriction, and the wide toe box is well suited to those who have wider feet.

 We liked the Vibram Megagrip sole, which is thick enough to cushion our feet from the impacts of sharp rocks on rough trails.
-Overall though, the shoe feels rather soft, and without much arch support is not as comfortable over long distance hikes.
+Overall, the shoe feels rather soft and, without much arch support, is not as comfortable over long-distance hikes.
 This model is better suited for short jaunts, like day hikes.

-The laces are made of a thin cord, which is both too long and too slippery to be user-friendly.
-Multiple knots need to be made to get rid of the excess length, and the knots would easily loosen.
+The laces are made of a thin cord, which is too long and too slippery to be user-friendly.
+Multiple knots need to be made to eliminate the excess length, and the knots would easily loosen.

-We weighed the Asolo Nucleon GV shoes on our digital scale, and they were an astonishingly light 1.8 pounds for the pair in size 11 US — only a couple ounces heavier than the lightest model we tested.
+We weighed this pair on our digital scale, and they were an astonishingly light 1.8 pounds for the pair in size 11 US — only a couple of ounces heavier than the lightest model in our hiking shoe review.
 The light feeling on our feet certainly added to our overall comfort, as we could hardly tell that they were there.
 Not having to lug around a bunch of extra weight makes hiking much more enjoyable.

-The Nucleon GV, as a lightweight hiking shoe, was an average performer when it comes to support.
-The sole is a good one and provides a good base that resisted rolling when on steep sidehills, though the softer suede upper which features stretchy Schoeller softshell paneling did not provide as much stability as other more robust shoes.
+The Nucleon GV, as a lightweight hiking shoe, is an average performer when it comes to support.
+The sole is good and provides a good base that resists rolling when on steep sidehills, though the softer suede upper, which features stretchy Schoeller softshell paneling, did not provide as much stability as other more robust shoes.

-Traction was one area in which the Asolo Nucleon GV performed well above average, thanks to its Vibram Megagrip outsole.
-This rubber compound is a compromise between a harder, more durable rubber often used in hiking boots, and a softer more tacky compound found on a climbing shoe.
-The blend of stickiness and wear-resistance makes it a good candidate for day hikers who find themselves on firm and rocky trails where they need to be more sure footed.
+Traction is one area where the Nucleon performs well above average, thanks to its Vibram Megagrip outsole.
+This rubber compound is a compromise between a harder, more durable rubber often used in hiking boots and a softer, more tacky compound found on a climbing shoe.
+The blend of stickiness and wear resistance makes it a good candidate for day hikers who find themselves on firm and rocky trails where they need to be more sure-footed.

 The Nucleon GV is an adequate shoe for longer hikes as long as the packs were not too heavy, and performs quite well as a day-hiker and casual around the town shoe, unlike several models we tested.
 The style of the Nucleon GV is casual and simple, with a soft grey color accented by yellow laces and stitching, and they look great.
 They are not quite an approach shoe, yet not a fully-fledged hiker, making them a perfect choice for moderate outings.

 Asolo used a Gore-Tex Extended Comfort waterproof membrane in the Nucleon GV, though we were underwhelmed by its performance in the water submersion trail.
-Within 2 minutes of our 5-minute test water began rapidly entering through the tongue at the height of 2 inches, which is below the flood height.
+Within 2 minutes of our 5-minute test, water began rapidly entering through the tongue at the height of 2 inches below the flood height.

-The suede upper is treated with a water-resistant coating, and between this treatment and the Gore-Tex lining short submersions may be tolerated, though we would not recommend using this shoe for prolonged usage in wet environments.
+The suede upper is treated with a water-resistant coating, and between this treatment and the Gore-Tex lining, short submersions may be tolerated.
+However, we would not recommend using this shoe for prolonged usage in wet environments.

-We had no issue with the Nucleon GV hiking shoes during our two month test period and found the suede and softshell upper material to resist the wear and tear of rock abrasion quite well.
-This would be a good shoe to use for on-trail approaches to climbing areas, or on trail systems that have a lot of exposed rock.
+During our two-month test period, we had no issue with the Nucleon GV hiking shoes and found the suede and softshell upper material to resist the wear and tear of rock abrasion quite well.
+This would be a good shoe to use for on-trail approaches to climbing areas or on trail systems that have a lot of exposed rock.

 — Ryan Huetter